Vision 2025 loading now

 Acknowledgements

-• the Green Events Code of Practice offers a set of standards and targets to work toward.
-We recognise that events vary in type, size, frequency, location and resources – every journey is different, and particularly, smaller and community events need support to make changes.
+• The Green Events Code of Practice offers a set of standards and targets to work toward.
+We recognise that events vary in type, size, frequency, location and resources – every journey is different, and particularly, smaller and community events need support to make changes, and may not be able to adapt in the same way as others.

-• there are existing initiatives, frameworks and standards for event sustainability, such as ISO20121, the Race to Zero, and the Net Zero Events Pledge.
+• There are existing initiatives, frameworks and standards for event sustainability, such as ISO20121, the Race to Zero, and the Net Zero Events Pledge.
 The Green Events Code of Practice has been designed specifically by and for the UK outdoor festival and events sector, as a practical step toward establishing standards that are sector-specific and practically implementable.
+It does not replace these standards, generally accessible by larger organisations.

-• there are well-establish assessment tools and services that can support events to improve their practices, such as Trace, Creative Green and A Greener Festival.
-The Green Events Code of Practice is not an assessment or certification.
+• There are well-established assessment tools and services that can support events to improve their practices, such as TRACE, Creative Climate Tools and A Greener Festival.
+The Green Events Code of Practice is not a certification.

 Get Involved, fund or find out more